Vijendra Yadav

 Vijendra Yadav (born 21 July 1973) is an Indian first-class cricketer who represented Rajasthan.
 He made his first-class debut for Rajasthan in the 1990–91 Ranji Trophy on 27 December 1990.

+He has played for both Rajasthan and Railways in first-class cricket.
+On June 16, 2026, he was appointed as the Chairperson of the Rajasthan Senior Men's Selection Committee panel by RCA (Rajasthan Cricket Association).